Brorupgaard: 18001850

+Bech family

 Brorupgaard was once again struck by fire in 1855.
 The estate was the same year sold to August Willads Bech.
 The two estates had a combined area of more than 600 ha and were mainly used for the breeding of cattle.
 He operated a modern dairy on his estate.
 He was also a pioneer in the cultivation of root crops.
 In 1856, he increased his holdings with the acquisitions of Moselund in Engesvang at Silkeborg.
 He planted forest on most of the estate.

 Bech was married to Margrethe Rothe, daughter of Counter Admiral Carl Adolph Rothe.
 On Bech's death in 1877, she took over Brorupgaard while Valbygaard passed to their eldest son, Peter Kørgen Bech.

 Architecture

 The current main building was constructed by August Willads Bech in 1846.